Prescribing Morse scalar curvatures: critical points at infinity: Non compact flow lines

 Leaving the $v$-part aside, the constructed vectorfield prescribes a movement in $a_{i}$ and $\lambda_{i}$ keeping the scaling parameters $\alpha_{i}$ invariant.
 Hence one might adjust the $\alpha_{i}$ dynamically, e.g. along

 in order to preserve $\Vert u \Vert =1$.
 This however adds error terms of type

 when verifying energy decreasing, i.e. $\partial_{t}J(u)\leq 0$, and hence necessitates a dynamical control of these quantities, which is not available from \cite{bab1} or \cite{[BCCH4]}.
+We perform this argument here.

-\item \textit{Geometric normalisation} The most intuitive way to adjust the vectorfield $w_{0}$ constructed in \cite{bab1} in order to preserve $\Vert u \Vert=1$ is passing from $\partial_{t}u=w_{0}$ to
+\item \textit{Geometric normalisation} The most intuitive way to adjust the vectorfield $w_{0}$ constructed in \cite{bab1} in order to preserve $\Vert u \Vert=1$ is passing from $\partial_{t}u=w_{0}(u)$ to

-Of course this perturbs the movements in $a_{i}$ and $\lambda_{i}$, so the statement of Proposition A2 in \cite{bab1}, that away from the \textit{critical points at infinity} $\overline{\lambda}=\max_{i}\lambda_{i}$ is none increasing, then requires justification.
-Clearly this statement holds in the pure case $\partial_{t}u=w_{0}$ by construction and may be weakened to require only, that $\bar \lambda$ does not tend to infinity, where not desired.
-Performing a shadow flow analysis by testing
+Of course the flow lines for $w_{0}$ and $w$ are then not evidently related and passing from $w_{0}$ to $w$ perturbs the movements in $a_{i}$ and $\lambda_{i}$.
+But then the statement of Proposition A2 in \cite{bab1}, that away from the \textit{critical points at infinity} $\overline{\lambda}=\max_{i}\lambda_{i}$ is non increasing, requires justification.